right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 # Women Conversation Tricks

-Contrary to what some might say, bragging about how many cores your CPU has, how fast you can download porn, or how much turbo PSI you're
+Contrary to what some might say, bragging about how many cores your CPU has, how fast you can download porn, or how much turbo PSI you'repushing through your old riced-up Honda will not get you anything but a blank stare at best.

----

-# CHASE HUGHES

-pushing through your old riced-up Honda will not get you anything but a blank stare at best.
 Women respond to vivid, adjective-rich descriptions, emotional content, and controversial relationship topics.
 They don't care if you're a level50 goblin warrior with wizard powers.
 No, seriously, they don't.
 (I've had a ton of students and I've heard every line in the book.
 You might not believe how frequently these things come up.)

 The art of good storytelling will take you a long way.
 Women have reported being more attracted to men who demonstrate an ability to tell stories well and use humor.